th3N0m4d/react-apps-from-scratch/TUTORIAL_PART_TWO.md

-# Setting up a minimal React app from scratch - Part 2/3

 In part one of this series, we learned the bare minimum configuration and setup to build our very first React component and have it rendered into the browser.